 Is Your Period the Pits?
 Here's help with this Amazing Natural Support–Turmeric Tea.
 It's a great help if you are struggling with heavy periods and other menstrual issues.

-This post came from a reader’s experience telling us that she uses turmeric to control excessive blood flow during menstruation.
+This inspiration for this post came from a reader’s experience telling us that she uses turmeric to control excessive blood flow during menstruation.

 I too notice that when I am not being diligent about drinking medicinal teas and taking herbs, my period can be very short and heavy; leaving me exhausted, anemic, and very pale.